zv/zv.github.com/_posts/2012-02-07-zine-in-progress.markdown

 <p>Published out of the Noisebridge hackerspace collective, the idea was first concieved over late night hacking between myself and Tony LeTigre<p>

-<p>Tony LeTigre still operates as the editor at large, while I work on as "Technical Editor"</p>
+<p>Tony LeTigre still operates as the editor at large</p>

 <p>After an extraordinary amount of work writing the articles, editing submissions, finding a publisher, ZiP was released as an unexpectedly resounding success with praise for the extremely high quality of social and technical commentary.
-ZiP is carried today in bookstores and zine publication collations around San Francisco, speaking for a disaffected generation of makers, phreaks and and anyone who lives under the pithy slogan "hack the pl8"</p>
+ZiP is carried today in bookstores and zine publication collections around San Francisco, voicing dissatisfaction with the existing social and scientific systems of control. </p>

 <p>You can pick up a copy at Bridge Bookstore, Mission Comics and a few other selected purveyors of this fine publication.</p>